Rhode Island Measles Cases in 2026

 How many measles cases has Rhode Island had in 2026?

-Rhode Island has reported 0 confirmed measles cases in 2026 as of the most recent data update.
+Rhode Island has reported 1 measles case in 2026.
 This count may change as new cases are confirmed or reclassified.

 Is there a measles outbreak in Rhode Island?